RakshaJayaram/ecom/README.md

 # ecom
 This is a web based application is built to function as online florists.
-The application contains the implementation of externalization and loggers.
+This devOps application contains the implementation of externalization and loggers.